-Impact of Activity: Expanding the PBV program allowed SDHC to allocate an additional 400 vouchers to provide housing to homeless and low-income families.
+Expanding the PBV program allowed SDHC to allocate an additional 400 vouchers to provide housing to homeless and low-income families.
 The vouchers supplement the baseline of 39 project-based vouchers of which 33 served low-income families and 6 served the homeless.
 Of the PBV dedicated at inception of the initiative, an additional 200 vouchers would serve each population respectively, or a total of 233 dedicated to low-income families and 206 dedicated to the homeless.

 Due to the City of San Diego's focus on eliminating homeless in the city, SDHC significantly expanded the number of vouchers dedicated to the homeless since implementation of the activity.
-Of the 1,353 units with project-based commitments, 1,205 units serve the homeless.
+SDHC committed 363 project-based vouchers during Fiscal Year 2020 for a total of 2,172 committed or under AHAP/HAP contracts.
+Of the 2,172 units with project-based commitments, 1,762 units serve the homeless.
 Designating additional vouchers increased the range of housing options and housing opportunities to underserved families in San Diego.
+Outcomes of the activity are as follows: